-The kettlebell swing is a hip hinge.
+The kettlebell swing is, at its core, an explosive hip hinge.
 When properly executed, kettlebell swings train your body to generate a lot of lower body power.
 This will help ensure that your hinging patterns are sound enough to boost your deadlifting prowess.
 To make any of these improvements successfully, though, you’ll need to have a picture-perfect swing.

 Step 1 — Set Up

-Start with your feet slightly wider than hip-width apart, toes forward, and the kettlebell placed on the floor 12-18 inches in front of you.
-Bend at the waist and load the hips without allowing the knees to pass in front of the toes such that your torso falls into a mostly horizontal position.
-Keep your back flat and grab the handle of the kettlebell with both hands.
-Ensure that your feet are flat and you’re balanced slightly towards the heels.
+Start with your feet slightly wider than hip-width apart.
+Keep your toes forward.
+Place the kettlebell on the floor 12 to 18 inches in front of you.
+Hinge down toward the bell.
+Keep your back flat.
+Grab the handle of the kettlebell with both hands.
+Ensure that your feet are flat and you’re balanced slightly towards your heels.

 Step 2 — Load the Swing

-From the set up position, aggressively sweep the kettlebell back between your legs by contracting the lats.
-Your knees can bend slightly during the movement.
-However, it is important to keep the weight in the hips and load the hamstrings.
+From the set up position, contract your lats and sweep the kettlebell back between your legs.
+Your knees can bend slightly.
+Keep the weight in your hips and load your hamstrings.